 As far as pricing goes, some shippers will charge you upwards of $300.
 It’s not the packaging that’s expensive, but the shipping costs.
 Fish processing fees go from $1.00 per pound to $2.50 per pound, depending on the service you choose.
 The container boxes aren’t expensive either – $20 for most sizes.
 The shipping however, can range from $100–$400 depending on the weight of your package and the destination.

 Whatever the case may be, if you’d like to have your catch and eat it too, you’ll need to prepare ahead of time.
-Hopefully, this will now be a little easier to do!
+Hopefully, by the time your next fishing trip rolls on, this will now be a little easier to do!

 So there you have it.
 Did you ever ship the fish you caught back home or carry it on your flight?
 What are your recommendations for people who haven’t tried this yet?
 Let us know in the comments below.